Knowledge into Action

 SQSF is a 10-month programme established in 2008 to develop clinical leaders with advanced knowledge, technical ability and essential leadership skills to deliver improved healthcare at organisational and national levels.
 SQSF is managed by NHS Education for Scotland (NES), working in partnership with Healthcare Improvement Scotland (HIS) and NHSS.

-1) explore the impact of SQSF and the influence of individual factors on the acquisition of quality improvement knowledge, skills and motivation for improvement;
+- the impact of SQSF and the influence of individual factors on the acquisition of quality improvement knowledge, skills and motivation for improvement.

-2) explore the translation of the acquired quality improvement knowledge, skills and motivation into practical implementation of QI activities and the influence of organisational factors in achieving this; and
+- the translation of the acquired quality improvement knowledge, skills and motivation into practical implementation of QI activities and the influence of organisational factors in achieving this.

 What this research explored